Support Project to the Migration Mobility Dialogue (MMD)

 - delivery of tailored technical assistance to strengthen capacities of national, regional and continental stakeholders.

-The Rabat Process, Khartoum Process, Joint Valletta Action Plan (JVAP) Follow-up, the AU-EU Continent-to-Continent Migration and Mobility Dialogue (C2CMMD), as well as Africa-EU Diaspora Development Platform (ADEPT) all come together to form the MMD.
+The Rabat Process, Khartoum Process, Joint Valletta Action Plan (JVAP) Follow-up, the AU-EU Continent-to-Continent Migration and Mobility Dialogue (C2CMMD), as well as a Grants Component to support projects implemented by local authorities and CSOs, all come together to form the MMD.

 The Rabat Process is an intergovernmental migration dialogue, which brings together countries of origin, transit, and destination along the migration routes linking Central, West, and Northern Africa with Europe, with a view to addressing migration and development issues, guided by the principles of solidarity, partnership and shared responsibility.